nishanth17/prime-sieve/README.md

 # prime-sieve

 Efficient implementations of the sieves of [Atkin](https://en.wikipedia.org/wiki/Sieve_of_Atkin) and [Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) in C. The algorithm used is based on the size of the input since the sieve of Erastosthenes is faster for N < 10<sup>8</sup>.
+Also contains a relatively optimized implementation of a segmented version of the sieve of Eratosthenes.

 # Usage
+Usage is of the form

-    ./prime_sieve 100
+    ./prime_sieve [option] [args]

+where <i>option</i> is either or 0 or 1.
 lists the primes under 100.

 # Reference